About

 Masters in Clinical Mental Health Counseling from Northwest Nazarene University

-Emphasis in Trauma and Crisis
+Emphasis in Trauma, Grief, and Crisis

 Emphasis in Acceptance and Mindfulness Informed Therapies